Llynkurin/savedPrompts_tab/README.md

 # Wildcard Gallery
 ## My changes
 Basically it's the v1 version of wildcard gallery but my changes focus only on using .json files and image previews while natively hooking into the webui's positive/negative metadata handling.
-You still have to make a wildcard to edit the metadata for it but this way you can use wildcards to handle prompts that would otherwise have characters that the webui prunes on input.
+You still have to make a wildcard to edit the metadata for it but this way you can use wildcards to handle prompts that would otherwise have special characters that the webui prunes on input.

+Basically wildcards are still necessary if you want to do prompt editing and have an extranetwork in the prompt without it messing up.
+Eventually I might try a full re-write that just hooks the "styles" component into the tabs for visuals since that's why I even edited this.
+I wanted to save and preview all my prompts/styles.

 <img width="886" height="960" alt="image" src="https://github.com/user-attachments/assets/3917bd87-19e9-4eab-a6d8-435af6b41f8f" />